 Finally, as previously mentioned, America has long been the gold standard in aviation safety.
 While our aviation system remains safe, the system is not immune to stress and must always and continually be made safer.
 Our bill addresses important safety issues, including the recent uptick in runway incursions and a full reauthorization of the National Transportation Safety Board (NTSB), to ensure the United States and the FAA remain the world's gold standard in aviation safety.

-of aviation in America, and I look forward to working with the Senate to send the bill to the President's desk before the current law expires in September.
+This legislation is vital to the future of aviation in America, and I look forward to working with the Senate to send the bill to the President's desk before the current law expires in September.